 Select at least three shells that are slightly different sizes.
 Use your hot glue gun to glue the largest shell to the second-largest shell.
 Once that’s dried, glue the two shells to the smallest shell (or next largest shell).
 Wait for the glue to dry.
 Once dry, remove any extra threads of glue.

-Begin attaching your rocks and pebbles to help hide the back of the shells (where the hot glue is obvious).
-You may also want to add some rocks to the bottom of the piece to help keep it level.
+Glue rocks and pebbles to help hide the back of the shells where the hot glue is obvious.
+You may also want to add gravel to the bottom of the piece to help keep it level.
 Add pebbles into the areas where there are gaps.
 Wait for the glue to dry.
 Again, once dry, remove any extra glue threads.

 Cut some small pieces of clear plastic wrap.
 You’ll need enough to securely attach the top and bottom of the wrap from one shell basin to the other.
 Use the hot glue gun to attach the pieces.
 Wait for the glue to dry and remove any extra threads.

-Start at the top of the plastic wrap, and add a thread of glue from the basin of the top shell to the bottom of the following shell.
+Start at the top of the plastic wrap.
+Then, add a glue thread from the top shell basin to the bottom of the following shell.
 Once the glue is cooled and dry, add another layer from top to bottom.
-Be careful not to get the tip of the hot glue gun too close to the already cooled glue, as this can reheat the glue and allow it to re-liquify.
+Be careful not to get the hot glue gun tip too close to the already cooled glue.
+This can reheat the glue and allow it to re-liquify.

-If you are unsatisfied with any of your streams, wait for the glue to cool and peel it off and try again.
-Hot glue (once cooled) comes off relatively easily.
+If you are unhappy with any of your streams, wait for the glue to cool, peel it off, and try again.
+Once hot glue cools, it comes off relatively quickly.

 Once you’re happy with how your streams look, you can use the tip of the hot glue gun to do some touching up.
 For example, you can use it to melt any extra clear wrap or mold some of the cooled glue into place.

 Larger streams can be a little tricky.
 I recommend adding one stream, then adding another stream next to it (without touching the other stream), and so on, until you’ve gone as wide as you would like.
 Then, once those streams are set, glue streams between each of the individual streams.
-It’s best to create a support structure, rather than trying to get it done all at once.
+Again, it’s best to create a support structure rather than trying to get it done all at once.

-Your resin can also be colored blue to create an interesting effect.
-Bubbles in your waterfall also create a more realistic look, in my personal opinion.
+You can also color your resin blue to create an interesting effect.
+I think bubbles in your waterfall also form a more realistic look.

-Pro tip: Do not warm your resin for this project, as it will affect the glue streams.
+Pro tip: Do not warm your resin for this project.
+You want thick resin for this waterfall.

-Make sure your piece is in an area where it won’t be able to easily tip over; it’s best if you put it in a resin safe container.
+Make sure your piece is in an area where it won’t be able to tip over easily while it cures.
 Cover your piece with foil and allow the resin to cure.

-It would look great on a desk or shelf as a special adornment.
+It would look great on a desk or shelf as a unique adornment.